3UU/wordpress-shariff-wrapper/trunk/readme.txt

 So you should only use it if this is really needed and you do really know what do you do.
 Therefor it is not available within the admin menu.

+= Migration needed =
+Version 1.7: We plan to change the behavior of the service "mail" back to the original that provide a email from at the side and not a mailto-link.
+Therfor a new service "mailto" has been defined that provide the mailto functionality.
+So please change you configuration ibefore 1.4.2015 - not a joke ;-)

 == Changelog ==
+= 1.7 =
+- CHANGES: if no attributes are configured within a shorttag first try to use the option from admin page.
+However if there are no services configured use the old defaults of Heise to make it backward compatible
+- add the new service attribut `mailto` to prepare getting the original behavior of the Heise code that provide a email from with `mail`
+- add option to put Shariff on overview page too
+- add internal version tracker to enable better migration options in the future
+- optimized css for the info attribute, added priority to the title attribute over DC.title attribute (thanks again to @jplambeck )

 = 1.6.1 =
 - fix: again enable WhatsUp on mobile now also works with Mozilla.
 Sorry this has not been become part of the main branche.
 Therefor it was lost